k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_1_Custom_Lists_use_in_flow.md

 <img src="../images/Figure_100_Custom_Lists_customer_request.png" width="100%" height="100%">

-In addition, when the data steward handles the Task as part as the Request fulfillment, the information that was selected by the customer appears in the Additional Info section, and the option to select a rejection reason appears at the Steward Inputs section, as shown below:
+In addition, when the data steward handles the Task as part of the Request fulfillment, the information that was selected by the customer appears in the Additional Info section, and the option to select a rejection reason appears at the Steward Inputs section.
+Note that Rejection Reasons can be configured when the custom list itself is configured:

  <img src="../images/Figure_100_Custom_Lists_steward_screen.png" width="100%" height="100%">